mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshop23.md

 - Deadline for registration is 31th of January 2023

 ## Registration Fee:
-- first + second week:  (PhD) students - 200 Euro, other - 400 Euro
+- first + second week:  (PhD) students - 300 Euro, other - 500 Euro
 - second week: (PhD) students - 100 Euro, other - 200 Euro
+- the registration fee includes full catering over the days of the workshop
 - Registration for students of the TU Freiberg, the TU Chemnitz and the University of Halle is free of charge

 ## Organizers: